-Sure enough, when Kenst got to the back fence of his own house, Zada's gang was out front.
-By that time, Zada's rage would certainly put Kenst in the hospital, if not actually kill him.
+Sure enough, when Kenst got to the back fence of his own house, Zada’s gang was out front.
+By that time, Zada’s rage would certainly put Kenst in the hospital, if not actually kill him.
 Kenst was bugged by the unusual ease with which he got away but he had to continue his escape.
 He couldn’t go home.
 There was no haven there any more than at school.
 If he was seen entering, or moving about inside, Zada would certainly come in after him.

 He paused, let his breathing slow and his mind calm down.
 His senses noticed every detail around him, his brain flooded with ideas.
-He saw another of the black hover cars like he had seen at at the farm – or maybe it was the same one and it had followed Zada.
+He saw another of the black hover cars like he had seen at the farm – or maybe it was the same one and it had followed Zada.
 It was on his street, across from his house.

 D70 Kenst finally says “Fuck My Life”

 He noticed resources around him, realized what he needed was not there.
 Sticks, rocks, various types of plants, some noxious, some harmless.
 All useless.
 He needed a weapon.
 He rethought that – a weapon wouldn’t help, unless he actually killed Zada.
 As satisfying as that might be, he sincerely didn’t want corrective engram modification.
 So even a weapon was useless.
 His brain spun around on what to do, where to go, who to talk to, and kept coming up empty.

 His only defense was to be somewhere else.
 To be someone else.
-Kenst swore out loud "Chaos frenzy every last minute of this!"
+Kenst swore out loud “Chaos frenzy every last minute of this!”

-He'd had it with his father beating him at home and Zada beating him at school, and nobody in either place doing anything to stop it.
+He’d had it with his father beating him at home and Zada beating him at school, and nobody in either place doing anything to stop it.
 He had nothing at home that was irreplaceable.
-There wasn’t anyone he'd miss at home or at school, except Riadn.
-Hmm… Riadn lived a couple of blocks behind him; he'd see if her brother Frism was home, and try to get help from him.
+There wasn’t anyone he’d miss at home or at school, except Riadn.
+Hmm… Riadn lived a couple of blocks behind him; he would see if her brother Frism was home, and try to get help from him.
 Kenst went.

 Riadn was home, shocked and crying.
 “I’m sorry,” she cried, tears smearing her face.
 “Pirka told Zada – I should’ve known –”